Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

 ### Ironclads
 The pride of Havdal's navy.
 These heavily-armored ships are equipped with reinforced hulls and weaponry.
 They feature onboard ballistae and trebuchets for long distance attacks.
 Some of them even feature experimental arcane cannons, capable of higher fire-power, but longer recharge times.

-Due to their reinforced hull they are heavier than other ships, and therefor slower and much more difficult to manoeuvre.
+Due to their reinforced hull they are heavier than other ships, and therefore slower and much more difficult to manoeuvre.
 ### Longships
 Sleeker and faster than the Ironclads.
 Primarily used for scouting, quick attacks, and transporting soldiers.
 ### Fire Ships